arco-design/arco-design/CONTRIBUTING.md

 ### Template

-Template in `__template__` directory is used to generate component's README with `npm run docgen` command.
+Template in `__template__` directory is used to generate component's README with `yarn docgen` command.
 It should follow the structure below:

 ~~~markdown
 ---